Can I Appeal A Final Restraining Order (FRO) in New Jersey?

 If a FRO has been entered either to protect you or against you or if one’s entry is pending, it’s important to understand the consequences.
 Our recent article “What needs to be proven to obtain a Final Restraining Order (FRO)?” details how important it is to understand what it would take to dismiss or vacate such an order and how having a skilled attorney to protect your rights can make the difference between freedom and limitations to one’s employment, educational, housing, child custody status.

 By necessity, domestic violence cases move fast.
 Whether you are a victim in need of protection or found yourself on the wrong side of domestic violence allegations, you need an attorney who can keep pace.
 At The Bronzino Law Firm, LLC in Ocean County, New Jersey, we take immediate domestic violence and harassment cases.

 Consult an Ocean County Restraining Order Lawyer Today

 At The Bronzino Law Firm, LLC, our teams of experienced attorneys are skilled in serving our clients across Brick, Wall, Sea Girt, Spring Lake, and the greater Ocean and Monmouth County Areas in all domestic and criminal law matters.

 Whether you are the victim of domestic violence and abuse or you have been wrongly served with a Temporary Restraining Order, our firm is ready to protect your rights and future.
-Our smaller sized firm allows us to develop personal and attentive relationships with all of our clients and provide them with experienced, effective, and tenacious legal counsel.
+Our smaller-sized firm allows us to develop personal and attentive relationships with our clients and provide them with experienced, effective, and tenacious legal counsel.

 To schedule a confidential consultation with an experienced member of our firm today regarding your case, please visit our online form or call us at (732) 812-3102 to learn more about your legal options.